 Research and supervision

-We have interdisciplinary links with other specialisms at UEA, including literary translation, literature and creative writing, film, television and media studies, politics, philosophy and health.
-In the field of literary translation we have links with The British Centre for Literary Translation (BCLT) to which a number of staff are affiliated.
+We have strong interdisciplinary links with colleagues working in other specialist areas at UEA, including literary translation, literature and creative writing, film, television and media studies, politics, philosophy, education and health.
+In a field of literary translation we have links with The British Centre for Literary Translation (BCLT) to which a number of staff are affiliated.
 These relationships enable us to supervise stduents wishing to write their theses on areas that cross disciplinaryboundaries.

 International collaborators include the universities of California Davis, Hamburg, Heidelberg, Eötvös Loránd University (Budapest), Koblenz-Landau, Southern Denmark, Strasbourg, and Zaragoza.